 Frequently Asked Questions

-What muscles does the partial glute bridge work?
+What muscles do partial glute bridges work?

 What is the difference between a partial glute bridge and a full glute bridge?